LGBTQ community: Symbols

 Later, pink and indigo were removed from the flag, resulting in the present-day flag which was first presented at the 1979 Pride Parade.
 Other flags include the Victory over AIDS flag, the Leather Pride flag, and the Bear Pride flag.

 The lambda symbol was originally adopted by Gay Activists Alliance of New York in 1970 after they broke away from the larger Gay Liberation Front.
 Lambda was chosen because people might confuse it for a college symbol and not recognize it as a gay community symbol unless one was actually involved in the community.
 "Back in December of 1974, the lambda was officially declared the international symbol for gay and lesbian rights by the International Gay Rights Congress in Edinburgh, Scotland."

 The triangle became a symbol for the gay community after the Holocaust.
 Not only did it represent Jews, but homosexuals who were killed because of German law.
 During the Holocaust, homosexuals were labeled with pink triangles to distinguish between them, Jews, regular prisoners, and political prisoners.
 The black triangle is similarly a symbol for females only to represent lesbian sisterhood.

 The pink and yellow triangle was used to label Jewish homosexuals.
 Gender symbols have a much longer list of variations of homosexual or bisexual relationships which are clearly recognizable but may not be as popularly seen as the other symbols.
 Other symbols that relate to the gay community or gay pride include the gay-teen suicide awareness ribbon, AIDS awareness ribbon, labrys, and purple rhinoceros.

 In the fall of 1995, the Human Rights Campaign adopted a logo (yellow equal sign on deep blue square) that has become one of the most recognizable symbols of the lesbian, gay, bisexual and transgender community.
-The logo can be spotted the world over and has become synonymous with the fight for equal rights for LGBT people.
+The logo can be spotted the world over and has become synonymous with the fight for equal rights for LGBTQ people.

 One of the most notable recent changes was made in Philadelphia, Pennsylvania, on June 8, 2017.
 They added two new stripes to the rainbow flag, one black and one brown.
-These were intended to highlight members of color within the LGBT community.
+These were intended to highlight members of color within the LGBTQ community.